rrishiddh/rrishiddh/README.md

 <h2 align="center"> About Me </h2>

 ###
 <p align="left">I'm Rahul Dey, a frontend developer bridging the gap between engineering precision and elegant design.
 With a background in Electrical and Electronics Engineering, I bring a unique perspective to crafting intuitive and performant web experiences.
-I'm passionate about React, exploring cutting-edge technologies, and building impactful digital products.</p>
+I'm passionate about React, exploring cutting-edge technologies and building impactful digital products.</p>

  ###### Currently I'm doing-
-+ Exploring backend technology : Focus on MongoDB database , implementation of CRUD operations.
++ Building backend functionality with Mongoose for MongoDB, focusing on CRUD operations.
-+ Researching more about website security : Investigation of various security measures for websites like JWT.
++ Strengthening web security protocols and establishing a CI/CD pipeline for efficient deployment.
-+ Exploration: : Exploring Next.js, build-in authentication (like Kinde) and different types of npm package.
++ Deep diving into Next.js, exploring payment gateway integration and utilizing various npm packages.

 ###
 <br clear="both">